Contact Us

 Initiative 9 - Housing Needs Assessment and Encouragement of Development |

-A Housing Needs Assessment is a report informed by data and in-depth research that describes the current and future housing needs of a community or region.
-The housing needs assessment will provide valuable information for the City of Cambridge to understand and ensure housing supply initiatives are tailored to the needs of the community. |
+A Housing Needs Assessment is a detailed report that uses data and research to describe the current and future housing needs of our community.
+This assessment will help the City of Cambridge ensure that housing supply initiatives are tailored to meet the needs of our residents.

 |